bcobo/SIRENA/doc/SIRENAfunctions.rst

     This function includes the processing of the each level of message in the log file and the output screen:

-      - Verbosity = 0 :math:`\Rightarrow` The log file and the output screen include Errors
+      - Verbosity = 0 => The log file and the output screen include Errors
-      - Verbosity = 1 :math:`\Rightarrow` The log file and the output screen include Errors and Warnings
+      - Verbosity = 1 => The log file and the output screen include Errors and Warnings
-      - Verbosity = 2 :math:`\Rightarrow` The log file and the output screen include Errors, Warnings and Alerts
+      - Verbosity = 2 => The log file and the output screen include Errors, Warnings and Alerts
-      - Verbosity = 3 :math:`\Rightarrow` The log file and the output screen include Errors, Warnings, Alerts and Log messages
+      - Verbosity = 3 => The log file and the output screen include Errors, Warnings, Alerts and Log messages

     **Members/Variables**